 Many people who start storm chasing as an adventure get so into it that they adopt it as their career and pursue it as their means of earning.

-When we think about storm chasing as a career option, the first thing that comes to our mind is that how much can I earn through storm chasing?
+When we think about storm chasing as a career option, the first thing that comes to our mind is how much can I earn through storm chasing?